aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getVerticalAlignment() {#getVerticalAlignment--}

+<b>@deprecated.</b> Please use the 'verticalAlignment' property instead.
 Vertical alignment setting will be applied.

 ```javascript
 getVerticalAlignment() : boolean;